 Skip to main content

-Emergency Department Data
+Emergency Department Data Elements

 Inclusion Criteria: Patients treated in the participant ED regardless of their disposition and patients triaged who then leave AMA or without being seen.
 Also patients treated in the ED and then admitted to the hospital are included.
 Exclusion Criteria: Patients triaged away to a clinic or directly admitted to an inpatient unit.